DPigeon/COMP371-Project/README.md

 ### Packages Required

-We require some packages such as:
+We require some packages already installed such as:

 - ImGui 1.72b